hamo123/myportfolio/README.md

 Finally, I would of liked to include some automated unit tests, but they weren’t asked for in the specification and time constraints stopped me from progressing further.
 I’m not a TDD developer and I write my tests at the end.

+For microservices, I've only split the project up into 3 layers.
+A UI, API & Data layer.
+However, it wouldn't take much to split the ProductController & OrdersController into their own projects to facilitate microservices.

 Final Comments

 I hope you enjoy looking through this project as much as I did creating it.
 Thank you for taking the time to look at this.